6 April, 2006

 That may have been naive.

-Via Glutter, Marketwatch reports on a possible lawsuit against the company.:
+Via Glutter, Marketwatch reports on a .:

 ShitaoHONG KONG (MarketWatch) — The family of a Chinese journalist jailed for leaking state secrets is considering legal action against U.S. Internet portal Yahoo Inc. (YHOO) for its alleged role in providing information to authorities that led to his conviction, a Hong Kong lawyer said Monday.